ammananjum/MNIST-Digit-Recognition/README.md

 ---

-## Suggested Next Steps
-- Implement a Convolutional Neural Network (CNN) to improve accuracy (~98–99%).
-- Include interactive visualizations to explore model predictions and errors.
-- Experiment with hyperparameter tuning for Random Forest and SVM models to optimize performance.

----

 ## Repository Contents
 - `MNIST_Handwritten_Digit_Recognition.ipynb` — Jupyter notebook containing all code, plots, and explanations.
 - `README.md` — This file, providing an overview and summary of the project.